RobertGregg/Website/content/post/Jump SDEs/index.md

 \end{bmatrix}
 $$

 The second row (for example) corresponds to the reaction: `x + y --> y`.
 Both columns have a one because both x and y are reactants.
-This needs to be converted into a vector of `Pairs` where first number corresponds to the species and the second number to the value in the matrix.
+This needs to be converted into a vector of `Pairs` where the first number corresponds to the species and the second number to the value in the matrix.
 For the matrix above we would get:

 ```julia
 4-element Vector{Vector{Pair{Int64, Int64}}}: